How to Promote Your Premium WordPress Theme

 The prospects are always willing to play around with your theme for free, because no financial risk is involved.
 If they like the bare essentials of your theme, they’ll be ready and happy to pay for a premium product.
 Currently the plugin costs only $21, which is a small investment considering the huge potential that the MotoPress Demo builder has to improve your conversion rates.

-If you are limited in budget, you probably manage everything from development to support of your premium WordPress theme yourself.
+If you are limited in budget, you probably manage everything from development to support of your WordPress theme yourself.
 It gives ground for assuming that marketing your theme is also your job.
-And while development and support are rather time-consuming aspects, promotion requires a little bit more creativity and constant ideas generating.
-Stockpiles of ideas.
-But you have one great privilege in this case – in-depth knowledge about your product.
-This is what can help you communicate its value through marketing channels much more effectively without rookie mistakes.
+And while development and support are time-consuming on their own, promotion requires a little bit more creativity and constant idea generating.

 As well as theme documentation is important, video tutorials are also hugely helpful for the majority of users.
 Mainly, they love to see your theme in action – how it’s customizable on the backend and how to make any tweak.
 They are also a great source for increasing your search engine rankings through video channels like Youtube.
 Make sure that description of each video contains a direct link to the front page of your website or to particular product.

 It goes without saying that social media is a huge source of traffic.
-When promoting your Premium WordPress theme, it may be a bit difficult to post something really alluring for visitors and not only sell yourself.
+When promoting your WordPress theme, it may be a bit difficult to post something really alluring for visitors and not only sell yourself.
 So try to be creative and prolific to be one step ahead of your competitors – show examples how the theme can be customized, show examples of real life websites that use your theme, tell about theme updates and what they mean, announce a kind of contest, a poll, create discussion, add some funny content, etc.

 From SEO standpoint, always add relative hashtags to your posts.
 If the theme is a freemium solution, don’t forget about #free #WordPress #theme tags as well.
 Also, make sure that each social media profile has a link to your website, so the visitors can find all your products without searching through posts.
 Following others and telling about your product, offering cross-promotion can also help you spread the word about what you do.

-Building marketing strategies around your premium WordPress theme is not an easy pursuit.
+Building marketing strategies around your WordPress theme is not an easy pursuit.
 The market is growing, new technologies appear, small theme shop owners are looking for more creative ways of promotion.
 However, it’s important to understand that promotion doesn’t start with paid ads.
 Yes, theme quality is the key, but theme promotion is the main supporting point and a long process.
 It starts with building a smart landing page, good communication skills, hard work, creativity, gaining trust.
 So, grab all the tips we listed and let them simplify your life.

 Do you have more tips or experience to share?
 Speak your mind in the comments section below.
 We’d love to know what you think!